Galit Distel-Atbaryan: Biography

 Distel-Atbaryan was born in Jerusalem to Iranian Jewish immigrants and served in the Israeli Air Force.
 She studied for MA in Philosophy from Hebrew University and had a clothing store named "My Sister" in the Modi'in-Shilat industrial zone.

 She lives in the settlement of Kfar HaOranim and has two children.

 Literary career

 Distel-Atbaryan published her first novel, And If They Told You, in 2009 and her second, Peacock in the Stairwell, in 2014, for which she was nominated for the 2015 Sapir Prize.

 She subsequently became a right-wing political commentator, known for her forthright and controversial views and support for Prime Minister Benjamin Netanyahu.

 Political career

-Distel-Atbaryan was selected by Netanyahu for the tenth place on the Likud list for the 2021 elections, and was elected to the Knesset as Likud won thirty seats.
-Ahead of the 2022 elections, she was given the twentieth spot.
+Distel-Atbaryan was selected by Netanyahu for the tenth place on the Likud list for the 2021 elections, and was elected to the 24th Knesset following the Likud party winning thirty seats in the election.

+Ahead of the 2022 elections, she ran in the party's primary election and was placed twentieth in the Likud's list for the 25th Knesset.

-She resigned from her post as Information Minister of Israel on 12 October 2023.
+In January 2023 she was appointed Minister of Public Diplomacy.
+She resigned from her position on 12 October 2023.

 She strongly criticized Netanyahu in a private WhatsApp conversation, which was released on 16 November 2023.

+Distel-Atbaryan announced in May 2026 that she would not seek-re-election in that year's legislative election.